Samuel Brady: Service under Wayne

-Samuel's brother, Hugh Brady went on to fight as an officer in the various Indian wars of his time and in the War of 1812.
-In 1835 he was given command of the Northwest Department, headquartered in Detroit, Michigan.
-Eventually, Hugh rose to become a major general in the United States Army.

 Death

-Captain Samuel Brady died of pleurisy on December 25, 1795, in Short Creek, (now) West Virginia, about 2 mi west of West Liberty, West Virginia.
+Brady died of pleurisy on December 25, 1795, in Short Creek, Virginia, about 2 mi west of West Liberty, Virginia.
 About his death, Belle Swope says, "His life in years was short, in deeds beyond the reckoning of man.
 No man was a better fighter.
 No undertaking was too great for him, nor peril too blinding.
 Captain Samuel Brady of the Rangers was as tender as a woman, and few men have been as sincerely beloved, and as deeply mourned when death claimed him."
 His wife, Lucy Brady died on January 9, 1823.